 "I think Oaten's prostitution policy not hypocritical rather stealthily pandering to his own homosexual interest.
 Another thing, the 'Right Honourable' Mark Oaten is a gross moral coward and prevaricator, unwilling to confront his deviance"

 This has also made Menzies Campbell go down in my estimation.
-I mean, what's this crap about?
+I mean, what's

 "No party is entirely subject to what happens to any one individual.
 The party is much bigger than that and my task as acting leader is to restore a sense of unity and purpose"